kriszyp/lmdb-js/README.md

 * `maxDbs` - The maximum number of databases to be able to open ([there is some extra overhead if this is set very high](http://www.lmdb.tech/doc/group__mdb.html#gaa2fc2f1f37cb1115e733b62cab2fcdbc)).
 * `maxReaders` - The maximum number of concurrent read transactions (readers) to be able to open ([more information](http://www.lmdb.tech/doc/group__mdb.html#gae687966c24b790630be2a41573fe40e2)).
 * `commitDelay` - This is the amount of time to wait (in milliseconds) for batching write operations before committing the writes (in a transaction).
 This defaults to 0.
 A delay of 0 means more immediate commits with less latency (uses `setImmediate`), but a longer delay (which uses `setTimeout`) can be more efficient at collecting more writes into a single transaction and reducing I/O load.
 Note that NodeJS timers only have an effective resolution of about 10ms, so a `commitDelay` of 1ms will generally wait about 10ms.
-* `immediateBatchThreshold` - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will schedule the asynchronous commit for the immediate next even turn (with setImmediate).
-The default is 10,000,000 (bytes).
-* `syncBatchThreshold` - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will be force an immediate synchronous commit of all pending batched data for the store.
-This provides a safeguard against too much data being enqueued for asynchronous commit, and excessive memory usage, that can sometimes occur for a large number of continuous `put` calls without waiting for an event turn for the timer to execute.
-The default is 200,000,000 (bytes).

 #### LMDB Flags
 In addition, the following options map to LMDB's env flags, <a href="http://www.lmdb.tech/doc/group__mdb.html">described here</a> (only `noMemInit` is recommended, but others are available for boosting performance):